maximus-brown/maximus-brown.github.io/_pages/test.md

 layout: page
 ##title: About
 permalink: /test/
-image: '/images/posts/cardano_trees/cardano_trees_1_png'
+image: '/images/posts/cardano_trees/cardano_trees_1.png'
 ---
-The creativity in new projects keeps on coming! [@CardanoTrees](https://twitter.com/CardanoTrees) has built the first on-chain trees living and growing in Cardano Blockchain.
+Creativity in new projects keeps on coming! [@CardanoTrees](https://twitter.com/CardanoTrees) has built the first on-chain trees living and growing in Cardano Blockchain.
 Yes, that's right.
 All code and art is written on the blockchain entirely and the art itself dynamically changes over time.

 ## Cardano Trees Demo 04
 Simply beautiful art.
 To fully experience what he's created I highly recommend watching the animatated demo in the Pool.pm link shared below, otherwise you'll miss the most special parts that can't be put into words.